M-Dickerson/weather-dashboard/README.md

 ## Usage

-To get started all you have to do is type any of the 50 states into the search field and click the search button.
+To get started all you have to do is type any state into the search field and click the search button.
 The state entered will populate below the search button into a list, which is clickable.
 If you want to see the weather of a previous state that you entered, all you have to do is click the name of that state from the list.

 [Link to deployed app]()